This is my initial list of steps to build the table saw. I will add pictures and notes as I progress.

 Need to cut hole for dust funnel, add a door and attach table.

-Attach to dust portal to dust collection system, cut a new PVC extention as needed.
+Attach to dust portal to dust collection system, cut a new PVC extension as needed.

 - Finishing table top.